 Escalation in ship attacks pushes Yemen towards starvation

-Cruise missiles, floating mines and a remote-controlled boat have been deployed to attack ships in Yemen in recent months, changing the dynamic of the two-year-old war and pushing the country closer to famine, shipping and aid officials say.
-FILE PHOTO - A Houthi militia media officer checks a camera next to giant cranes, damaged by Saudi-led air strikes, at a container terminal at the Red Sea port of Hodeidah, Yemen November 16, 2016.
+A Houthi militia media officer checks a camera next to giant cranes, damaged by Saudi-led air strikes, at a container terminal at the Red Sea port of Hodeidah, Yemen November 16, 2016.
+FILE PHOTO - A fisherman walks on a boat docked at the Red Sea port of Hodeidah, Yemen February 5, 2017.

 Discussions